 Luckily, for those willing to look past the likes of Malibu and Venice Beach, there are plenty of scenic spots along the country’s lakes and oceans where retirees can make a nice home even with a reduced income.

-Here are 10 cities where the median house costs around $220,000 or less, but the water views and coastal vibe are priceless.
+Here are the Best 10 Places to Retire in the U.S. where the median house costs around $220,000 or less, but the water views and coastal vibe are priceless.

 Table of Contents: